3 Chapter 3: Describing Data using Distributions and Graphs

 Line graphs are appropriate only when both the X- and Y-axes display ordered (rather than qualitative) variables.
 Although bar charts can also be used in this situation, line graphs are generally better at comparing changes over time.
 Figure 30, for example, shows percent increases and decreases in five components of the CPI.
 The figure makes it easy to see that medical costs had a steadier progression than the other components.
 Although you could create an analogous bar chart, its interpretation would not be as easy.
 Again, let us stress that it is misleading to use a line graph when the X-axis contains merely categorical variables.

 Figure 30.
-A line graph of the percent change in five components of the CPI over time
+A line graph of the percent change in five components of the CPI over time for 2021

 Beyond Frequencies: Which graph to use?